 American billionaire Jensen Huang has a fortune of about 120 billion USD (Photo: CNBC).

-According to a 2024 report by the Harvard Graduate School of Education (USA), only about 11% of Americans aged 14-22 use AI 1-2 times per week.
+According to a 2024 report by the Harvard Graduate School of Education (USA), currently only about 11% of Americans aged 14-22 use AI 1-2 times per week.

 Experts predict that by 2030, up to 70% of skills in most types of jobs will have to change due to the impact of AI.
-Therefore, Mr. Huang emphasized that practicing the skills of asking questions to AI, how to create commands to assign tasks to AI, are things that students should focus on learning right now, regardless of the field of study or the career they will pursue in the future.
+Therefore, Mr. Huang emphasized that training the skills of asking questions to AI, how to create commands to assign tasks to AI, are things that students should focus on learning right now, regardless of the field of study or the career they will pursue in the future.

 "If I were a student, no matter what major I was studying, I would always ask myself: How can I use AI to help me study, work, and live more effectively?
 Use AI as a tutor to self-study.
-This is a free tool that can teach you anything you want to learn.
+This is a free tool that can teach you everything you want to learn.

 If I could only give one piece of advice, my advice would be for young people to immediately connect with an AI tutor to learn what they want, from writing, programming, to analysis, thinking to critical thinking," Mr. Jensen Huang emphasized.